ericlobdell/presentations/testingCS/slides/index.md

 ***

 # Readibility

 ***

 ## Avoid Mocking

+### Pass Values Not Value Providers

+Value providers require setup
+Values just need to be set = Less noise

+---

+example using provider

+---

+same example using passed values

+***

 ## Be Explicit - name everything

+---

+example with ambiguoius values

+---

+example with named values

+***

 ## Keep noise out of the body of your test with AutoData

 ***